mitulsavani/X_O/README.md

 *  `Board` which renders the grid background
 *  `Cell` is called by Board to render 9 squares which finishes our 3x3 grid
-*  `Button` is called by Cell to render the value( X / O / null ) of that cell
+*  `Button` is called by Cell to render the value`( X / O / null )`of that cell
 *  `Player` to indicate players turn

-All custom custom components have a set of props which I am validating using [Prop-Types](https://github.com/facebook/prop-types).
+All custom components have a set of props which I am validating using [Prop-Types](https://github.com/facebook/prop-types).

 ### Screen & Navigation

 The game have one screen called as `GameScreen`.
-I was intitally thinking to make multiple screens for this game, but I did not see a point in doing because that would only increase users clicks to reach up to the main `GameScreen` and the navigation was aquired using [react navigation](https://reactnavigation.org/).
+I was intitally thinking to make multiple screens for this game, but I did not see a point in doing it because that would only increase player clicks to reach up to the main `GameScreen` and the navigation was acquired using [react navigation](https://reactnavigation.org/).

 ## Redux